Okumura Brought Baseball to Hawaii

 Architect of Hawaii Baseball Legends

 Michael Okihiro starts off the 6th Inning (Chapter 6 in his book) with this: “The University of Hawaii’s baseball team began as a ‘club team’ and for many years played against other club and service teams in Hawaii, until (current MCC member) Les Murakami became head coach in 1971.
 He subsequently proceeded to establish one of the most distinguished coaching records in collegiate sports.”
 Among the many outstanding ballplayers that Makiki’s beloved Coach Les coached are the legendary pitcher Derek Tatsuno and current News/Sportscaster Howard Dashefsky.
-The home of the Hawaii Rainbow Warriors baseball team is officially named the Les Joe Shigeo Takata, 100th first war hero.
-Murakami Stadium, but many locals know it as what a Hawaii News Now headline once read, “The House That Les Built.”
+The home of the Hawaii Rainbow Warriors baseball team is officially named the Les Murakami Stadium, but many locals know it as what a Hawaii News Now headline once read, “The House That Les Built.”

 Makiki Christian Church history: picture of Masayuki and his mother Kazu from Japan